Reactive-Network/documentation/docs/docs/events-and-callbacks.md

 ## Overview

-Reactive Smart Contracts in the Reactive Network operate within isolated environments known as ReactVMs.
+In the Reactive Network, reactive contracts operate within isolated environments known as [ReactVMs](./reactvm.md).
 These contracts can process incoming events, create transactions on destination chains, and use callbacks to communicate between networks.

 ## Event Processing

-To handle incoming events, a Reactive Smart Contract must implement the `IReactive` interface.
-The primary method to be implemented is:
+To handle incoming events, a reactive contract must implement the [IReactive](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/IReactive.sol) interface.
+Below is the primary method to implement.

 ```solidity
 function react(